by Hank Vos –

 What if, indeed…

-Just simply increasing the efficiency of financial transactions could save the world more than $2 trillion yearly.
+Just simply increasing the efficiency of financial transactions could save the world more than $2 trillion yearly2.
 But the potential of blockchain technology extends far beyond financial transactions.
 The potential is truly revolutionary.

 Consider the example of smart contracts.
 If you think of blockchain as an operating system for data, then smart contracts are its killer app.
 Smart contracts add complex logic and rules atop a blockchain that can automate traditional contract management.
 If the world is going to run on blockchain, much of it will rely on smart contracts to execute the data exchanges and to program-in rules governing how each code-triggered agreement works.